 PC users should be aware that no authorities or organizations, internationally, use screen-locking message to collect fines for any law violations.
 If your computer screen is already blocked with a message supposedly sent by the NSA Internet Surveillance Program PRISM, use the removal guide provided to eliminate this scam.

-Fake message presented in PRISM Virus:
+A fake message presented by the PRISM Virus:

-NSA Internet Surveillance Program
+NSA Internet Surveillance Program.

-Computer Crime Prosecution Section
+Computer Crime Prosecution Section.

 Your Computer has been locked!

 Your computer has been locked due to suspicions of illegal content downloading and distribution.

 Your case can be classified as occasional/unmotivated, according to 17 (U.S Code)

 Your computer will be unblocked automatically.